Glasgow, UK

 How much does it cost to hire a band in Glasgow?

 A solo acoustic act for a pub costs £80–£220.
 A full band for a wedding or ceilidh is £550–£1,300.
-Glasgow offers exceptional value — you get musicians from one of the world's great music cities at competitive Scottish rates, well below London prices.
+Glasgow offers exceptional value, you get musicians from one of the world's great music cities at competitive Scottish rates, well below London prices.
 On GigXchange, you see the band's actual price and pay just 8% platform commission, avoiding the 20–30% agency markup.

 What genres are popular in Glasgow?

 Glasgow's music heritage is extraordinary.
 The city produced Franz Ferdinand, Belle and Sebastian, Mogwai, Chvrches, and countless others.
-Indie and alternative dominate the live scene, but there's a deep Celtic and folk tradition — ceilidh bands are in huge demand for weddings and events.
+Indie and alternative dominate the live scene, but there's a deep Celtic and folk tradition, ceilidh bands are in huge demand for weddings and events.
 You'll also find strong jazz, blues, and soul scenes, plus a growing electronic and hip-hop community.
 Traditional Scottish music (pipes, fiddle, accordion) offers something unique for events.

 Can I hire a ceilidh band for a Scottish wedding?

-Absolutely — Glasgow is the best city in Scotland for ceilidh bands.
+Absolutely (Glasgow is the best city in Scotland for ceilidh bands.
 Post your gig on GigXchange specifying ceilidh, and you'll reach experienced bands who can call the dances and keep everyone on the floor.
-Many offer combo packages — ceilidh set plus party covers set.
+Many offer combo packages) ceilidh set plus party covers set.
 Some include a piper for the arrival or ceremony.
 Discuss the full package directly with bands through GigXchange messaging.

 Do Glasgow bands travel for events?

 Yes.
-Glasgow bands regularly cover the whole of central Scotland — Edinburgh, Stirling, Loch Lomond, Ayrshire, and the Trossachs.
+Glasgow bands regularly cover the whole of central Scotland.
+Edinburgh, Stirling, Loch Lomond, Ayrshire, and the Trossachs.
 Many also travel to the Highlands for destination weddings.
 Edinburgh is just an hour away, and the two cities share a lot of musical talent.
 Discuss travel arrangements directly with the band through GigXchange messaging before confirming.

 What if the band cancels?

 Payment is held in Stripe escrow until the gig is completed.
 If the band cancels, your money is returned automatically.
-GigXchange also has an emergency cover system — if a booking falls through, you can quickly find a replacement through the platform.
+An emergency cover tool is built into the platform.
+If a booking goes sideways, re-open the gig and available artists can apply in minutes.